boltzmann-brain/hugo-homepage/content/resume.md

 2020 - present

 - Do research on fair and explainable machine learning, including internal user studies and [peer-reviewed work](/papers) on methodological issues.
+- Consult with model development teams to implement explainability solutions for machine learning models.
 - Educate other Capital One data scientists on best practices for responsible AI, in both text and talk formats.

 #### Senior Technical Writer, Capital One